juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

 !!! warning

-    Special care should be taken when laying the uvs for the second/planar uvs, the texel density in this projection should match as closelly the one from the first/equirectangular uvs, otherwise some artifacts will be visible with some height field combinations.
+    Special care should be taken when laying the uvs for the second/planar uvs, the texel density in this projection should match as closelly the one from the first/equirectangular uvs, otherwise some artifacts will be visible on close inspection.

-Blending of the texture is done with two simple functions[^1]:
+Blending of the texture is done with two functions[^1]:

 ```hlsl title="mixfloat.hlsl"
 float mixfloat(float base, float blend, float opacity)